Foreign relations of China: Asia

-Arab World
+Arab states

 China's Critical Sea lines of communication.
 In 2004, over 80 percent of Chinese crude oil imports transited the Strait of Malacca, with less than 2 percent transiting the Lombok Strait.

 Sino-Arab relations have extended historically back to the first Caliphate, with important trade routes, and good diplomatic relations.
 Following the age of Imperialism, the Sino-Arab relations were halted for several centuries, until both gained independence in the 19th and 20th century.
 Modern relations are evolving into a new era, with the China-Arab States Cooperation Forum (CASCF) as the major multi-lateral cooperation mechanism between China and the Arab League states.

 On 10 March 2023, Saudi Arabia and Iran announced that they had agreed to normalize their relations in a deal brokered by China.

 Within the first ten years of the BRI, China signed a memorandum of understanding with every Arab country.
 China describes this as a signal of the Arab countries' recognition of the BRI as "an important international public product and a platform for international cooperation."